-Static IP settings

-Static WAN interface c ISP usually provides t onfiguration is most commonly used in dedicated-line Internet connections.
-Your nis information to you.
+Static WAN interface con ISP usually provides this dedicated-line Internet connections.
+Your

 IP Address:

-Network: E.g. 192.168.1.0/24
+Network: E.g. 192.168 3.1.0/24

 Gateway:

 Primary DNS server:

-Secondary DNS serve с
+Secondary DNS server:

 • 4B.
 DHCP - automatic configuration

 All required IP addresses will automatically be retrieved from the ISP's DHCP server with this option.
 No further configuration is required for this so it does not have its own wizard screen.